astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 #### Streamlit app

 The [`streamlit/streamlit_app.py`](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/include/streamlit/streamlit_app.py) is configured to automatically run in its own container with a port exposed to the host machine.
-The app is accessible at `http://localhost:8501` after running `astro dev start`.
+The app is accessible at `http://localhost:8501` after you run `astro dev start`.

 The streamlit app is structured to perform three main tasks, which are separated out into functions: